 Steel-producing companies are eligible for either regular or associate membership.
 Associations, federations and research associations that deal primarily with the steel industry are also eligible for membership.
 There are three categories of membership:

-Regular members produce at least two million short tons of raw steel per annum and operate as independent commercial enterprises.
+Regular members produce at least two million short tons (1.8 million metric tonnes) of crude steel (and equivalent) per annum and operate as independent commercial enterprises.
 State-controlled companies must be free to make their own economic and investment decisions and operate in a market-based economy.
-Regular members are entitled to vote at meetings of the board of directors.
+Regular members are entitled to vote at meetings of the Board of Directors.

 Any steel-producing company other than a regular member or a steel-producing company with the potential to become a regular member.